dragontaoran/sleev/paper.md

 practice these estimators can be difficult to implement, as they involve approximating nuisance conditional densities using B-splines [@schumaker2007spline] and then maximizing the semiparametric likelihood via a sophisticated EM algorithm [@tao2017efficient].
-R package sleev makes this method readily applicable for practitioners in a user-friendly way. sleev integrates and extends R packages logreg2ph and TwoPhaseReg, two primitive R packages developed with the original methods papers [@tao2021efficient; @lotspeich2022efficient].
+R package `sleev` makes this method readily applicable for practitioners in a user-friendly way. `sleev` integrates and extends R packages logreg2ph and TwoPhaseReg, two primitive R packages developed with the original methods papers [@tao2021efficient; @lotspeich2022efficient].
 These two packages lacked proper documentation, were computationally slow, and were difficult to use.
-To promote the use of SMLE in two-phase data, extensive work has been done to create sleev, a computationally efficient and user-friendly R package to analyze two-phase, error-prone data.
-Specifically, in sleev we rewrote the core algorithms in C++ to speed up the computation, and we unified the syntax across functions.
+To promote the use of SMLE in two-phase data, extensive work has been done to create `sleev`, a computationally efficient and user-friendly R package to analyze two-phase, error-prone data.
+Specifically, in `sleev` we rewrote the core algorithms in C++ to speed up the computation, and we unified the syntax across functions.

 # SMLE for linear regression

 In this section, we briefly introduce the SMLEs for linear regression.
 The SMLEs for logistic regression are similar to linear regression and described in the [package vignette](https://github.com/dragontaoran/sleev/blob/main/vignettes/sleev_vignette.pdf).Suppose that we want to fit a standard linear regression model for a continuous outcome $Y$ and covariates $\mathbf{X}$: